Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/16_chapter-13.md

 ### Dynamic Tile

-Dynamic Tiles are not entities, but they can be manipulated like an entity once a name is given to them.
+Dynamic Tiles are entities and they can be manipulated like an entity once a name is given to them.
 You can script it and all that jazz.
 Tiles are originally static meaning they cannot be used with scripts until converted to Dynamic.

 ##### Convert to Dynamic